MMESGBench: Pioneering Multimodal Understanding and Complex Reasoning Benchmark for ESG Tasks: Related Work

 \subsection{AI Applications in ESG Domain}

-Recent advances in natural language processing and LLMs have sparked growing interests in applying AI to ESG analysis, particularly to address the scale, heterogeneity, and regulatory alignment of ESG disclosures.
+Advances in NLP and LLMs have driven interest in applying AI to ESG analysis, addressing scale, heterogeneity, and regulatory alignment in disclosures~\cite{arslan2024sustainable,thulke2024climategpt,LeeKJ25,zhou2024advancing}.
 Prior work such as ESGReveal~\cite{zou2025esgreveal} proposes LLM-based pipelines for structured data extraction from ESG reports, enabling downstream automation of compliance and analytics.
-E-BERT~\cite{zhang2025optimizing} and ESG-KIBERT~\cite{LeeKJ25} extend pre-trained transformer architectures with domain-specific fine-tuning, incorporating industrial domain knowledge and ESG taxonomy constraints to enhance entity recognition and classification across standards such as GRI and SASB.
+E-BERT~\cite{zhang2025optimizing} and ESG-KIBERT~\cite{LeeKJ25} extend pre-trained transformer models with domain-specific fine-tuning, incorporating ESG knowledge and taxonomy constraints to improve entity recognition across standards like GRI and SASB.
 For retrieval-augmented tasks, ESG-CID~\cite{ahmed2025enhancing} introduces a disclosure index aligned with ESRS-GRI frameworks, improving semantic matching and information access.
 In parallel, multi-source applications such as knowledge graph-augmented QA~\cite{gupta2024knowledge} over ESG news and reports leverage LLMs for fact-based policy analysis and media verification.
 Despite these promising directions, existing efforts lack benchmarks that address the unique challenges of long-form, multimodal ESG documents.
 MMESGBench fills this gap by enabling document-level reasoning and cross-modal question answering, with direct implications for ESG disclosure validation, compliance assessment, and interactive stakeholder-orientated QA systems.